-The cumulative expense recognised for both equity-settled and cash-settled transactions at each reporting date until vesting date reflects the extent to which the vesting period has expired and the Group's best estimate of the number of equity instruments that will ultimately vest.
+The cumulative expense recognised for both equity-settled and cash-settled transactions at each reporting date until vesting date reflects the extent to n) Share-based payment transactions (continued)

+which the vesting period has expired and the Group's best estimate of the number of equity instruments that will ultimately vest.
 This estimate is formed based on the best available information at balance date.
 The statement of profit or loss and other comprehensive income charge or credit for a period represents the movement in cumulative expense recognised as at the beginning and end of that period.